RubinHaxhiuEpoka/EpokaClubEvents/README.md

 **Group Name: EpokaClubEvents**
 ## Software Architecture
 ### System Architecture:
 ##### Our system architecture is based on generic layered architecture.
-It consists of 5
+It consists of 5 layers:
-layers:
-* Layer 1 - Consists of the Web Browser Interface itself
+* Layer 1 - Consists of the Web Browser Interface itself.
-* Layer 2 - Consists of the users of the web application namely the student, club president and the Admin
+* Layer 2 - Consists of the users of the web application namely the student, club president and the Admin.
 * Layer 3 - Consists of the action each user can take in our web application, for example :
-1. Student - can view, attend and rate events
+1. Student - can view, attend and rate events.
-2. Club Presidents - can create, remove , modify events as well as check event ratings
+2. Club Presidents - can create, remove , modify events as well as check event ratings.
-1. Admin - can create , get , modify or remove particular data from the web application and not just events
+1. Admin - can create , get , modify or remove particular data from the web application and not just events.
-* Layer 4 - Consists of the DBMS itself
+* Layer 4 - Consists of the DBMS itself.
 * Layer 5 - Consists of the specified DBMS that is associated with each user from our web application, for example:
-1. Student - associated with the students, my_events and event_rating databases
+1. Student - associated with the students, my_events and event_rating databases.
-2. Club Presidents - associated with the club_presidents and events databases
+2. Club Presidents - associated with the club_presidents and events databases.
 3. Admin - associated with all the databases since the admin can change any given data.
 ###### This is what our system architecture looks like graphically :
 ![System Architecture](phase_3_images/System_Architecture.png)